dlk3/udm-hacks/README.md

 __away-recording__ - Integrate Unifi Protect With SmartThings presence detection to only record camera events when I'm away from home or asleep.

-__camera_poe_ctl__ - Turn on/off PoE power on a Unifi switch port that is connected to a Unifi camera
+__camera_poe_ctl__ - Power off my interior cameras when SmartThings says someone is at home.
+Power the cameras back on when everyone is gone.

 __openvpn-udm__ - How to configure OpenVPN on the UDM as a VPN server